Understanding Prototype Pollution

 - Sanitize keys in user-controlled objects.

-- Use allowlists for property names.
+- Use allowlists for property names:

 - Keep dependencies updated.

-- Implement Content Security Policy (CSP) to mitigate XSS risks.
+- Implement Content Security Policy (CSP) to mitigate XSS risks:

 For Pentesters: Detection Techniques

-- Test object property assignments with payloads like:
+Test object property assignments with payloads like:

 {"__proto__": {"evil": "payload"}}

-- Monitor prototype chain modifications during runtime.
+- Monitor prototype chain modifications during runtime using:

 JavaScript Prototype Fundamentals